Mistake #2: Not Doing Your Homework

 Step One: Research Ahead of Time

 No matter what else you do, research culinary schools ahead of time.
 There are several great resources online, and we suggest you check out our site, which breaks down each school’s qualities and enables you to make a more informed decision.
-It doesn’t matter if you’re looking at a major international name or a small school located nearby – these resources get you the information you need quickly and effectively.
+It doesn’t matter if you’re looking at a major international name or a small school nearby – these resources get you the information you need quickly and effectively.

 Step Two: Consider Location, Location, Location